Hyperkalemic periodic paralysisPeriodic paralysis - hyperkalemic; Familial hyperkalemic periodic paralysis; HyperKPP; HyperPP; Gamstorp disease

-The health care provider may suspect hyperkalemic periodic paralysis based on a family history of the disorder.
-Other clues to the disorder are muscle weakness symptoms that come and go with normal or high results of a potassium test.
+The health care provider may suspect hyperPP based on a family history of the disorder.
+Other clues to the disorder are muscle weakness symptoms that come and go with normal or high results of a potassium test .

-During an attack, muscle reflexes are decreased or absent, and muscles go limp rather than staying stiff.
-The muscle groups near the body, such as shoulders and hips, are involved more often than the arms and legs.
+During an attack, muscle reflexes are decreased or absent.
+And muscles go limp rather than staying stiff.
+Muscle groups near the body, such as the shoulders and hips, are involved more often than the arms and legs.

-- An EMG or muscle tracing is usually normal between attacks and abnormal during attacks.
+- Electromyography (EMG) , which is usually normal between attacks and abnormal during attacks

 The goal of treatment is to relieve symptoms and prevent further attacks.

 Attacks are seldom severe enough to require emergency treatment.
-However, weakness can become worse with repeated attacks, so treatment to prevent the attacks should occur as soon as possible.
+But irregular heartbeats ( heart arrhythmias ) may also occur during attacks, for which emergency treatment is needed.
+Muscle weakness can become worse with repeated attacks, so treatment to prevent the attacks should occur as soon as possible.

 Glucose or other carbohydrates (sugars) given during an attack may reduce the severity of the symptoms.
-Calcium or diuretics, such as furosemide, may need to be given through a vein to stop sudden attacks.
+Calcium or diuretics (water pills) may need to be given through a vein to stop sudden attacks.

-Sometimes attacks disappear later in life on their own.
-However, repeated attacks may lead topermanent muscle weakness .
+Sometimes, attacks disappear later in life on their own.
+But repeated attacks may lead to permanent muscle weakness.